sccrosby/SkagitOperational/README.txt

 As we proceed try to
 -use functions as much as possible
--Emphasize generalization, methodology will be applied to many "local models" -include comments describing input/output and steps -utilize git branching and comment commits appropriately
+-Emphasize generalization, methodology will be applied to many "local models" -Include comments describing input/output and steps -Utilize git branching and comment commits appropriately -Keep large datasets (input/output) in seperate folders.
+Codes & Model should be independent and portable

 Work in progress includes
 -Better treatment of Time Zones